-Those responsible for the application of the policy are the Security Supervisor and Security Staff, Student Services Department, and Human Resources Department.
+Those responsible for the application of the policy are the Security Supervisor and Security Staff, Student Services Office, and Human Resources Office.

 Three isolated areas on campus have been designated for smokers, equipped with benches and ashtrays.
 A three point warning system is in place for AUD students, faculty and staff members caught smoking outside these designated areas.
-(See AUD Student Handbook for details).
+(See AUD Student Handbook and the AUD website for details).